 My wonderful friends from Calgary provided pictures of the Tidal Flat Tour.
 I took most of the other pictures.
-I have the copyright for all those photos.
-If you like to use one of them get in contact with me.
+If you like to use any of them contact me, but please, no picture theft!

-New pictures from September 2021 and the Covid updates are provided by my wonderful brother René.
+New pictures from September 2021 by my wonderful brother René.

 Drone shots and footage are provided by my friend Chris from October 2021.